alexdrone/S.swift/README.md

 ## Stylesheet

 The following is the grammar for the YAML stylesheet.
-Is supports simple values (bool, metrics, fonts, colors, images), conditional values and redirects (by simply using $ + Section.key)
+Is supports simple values (bool, metrics, fonts, colors, images and enums), conditional values and redirects (by simply using $ + Section.key)

 ```yaml